 Yes.
-Every year, at current oil prices, Europe imports approximately €300 billion worth of oil, one third of it for cars.
+Every year, at current oil prices, Europe imports approximately €215 billion worth of oil, two thirds of it for transport.
 Cars are the single biggest consumer of oil in the EU.
-In times of austerity, importing EUR 300 billion of oil every year is a massive waste of money that could be invested within the continent developing and mass manufacturing advanced fuel efficiency technologies.
+Importing €215 billion of oil every year is a massive waste of money that could be invested within the continent developing and mass manufacturing advanced fuel efficiency technologies, or other economic activity.

 Europe is one of the world’s biggest oil consumers.
 If we used half as much, it would cause global oil demand to drop, which would lead to lower oil prices on the world market.
-Which means even more savings for drivers and businesses.
+This means even more savings for drivers and businesses.
 The International Energy Agency says that if the world cut its oil use by only 8%, oil prices would come down by 16%.
 The lower price effect triples the savings compared to lower consumption alone.

-The European Commission’s Joint Research Centre (JRC) also estimate that the improved energy security derived from lowering oil demand as a result of improving vehicle efficiency would be worth 20Bn EUR between 2020 and 2030.
+The European Commission’s Joint Research Centre (JRC) also estimates that the improved energy security derived from lowering oil demand as a result of improving vehicle efficiency would be worth €20bn between 2020 and 2030.

 Does the EU need to cut emissions from transport?

 Yes.
-In 2009 and 2011 the EU’s 27 heads of state agreed that the Union should reduce overall emissions by 80-95% by 2050, compared to 1990 levels.
+The EU aims to reduce overall emissions by 80-95% by 2050, compared to 1990 levels.

-The ‘slope’ for achieving the 95g/km target by 2020 hitting 130 g/km by 2015 is 0.0333 (3.33 g/km per 100kg).
+No, this is a historical anachronism and needs to be removed.
+The current standards and the new post-2020 proposal sets an emission target for each car manufacturer based on the average weight of new cars it sells across the EU in a given year.
+The regulation defines the “slope of the line” that correlates the CO2 emissions target to the per kilogram average weight of vehicles for each manufacturer.
+For example, the ‘slope’ for hitting the 130 g/km by 2015 is 0.0333 (3.33 g/km per 100kg).
 In other words: a carmaker who makes cars that are on average 100 kg heavier than the fleet average receives a target of 134.57 g/km for 2015.